NCERT Solutions For Class 11 English Hornbill: The Ailing Planet The Green Movement’s Role

 Answer-

-The earth’s four principal biological systems—fisheries, forests, grasslands, and croplands—are being depleted because human claims on them are reaching an unsustainable level.
+The earth's four principal biological systems - fisheries, forests, grasslands, and croplands - are being depleted because human demands on them are reaching unsustainable levels.

-(c) Grasslands are converted into barren wastelands, and croplands deteriorate as their productivity is impaired.
+(c) Grasslands are being converted into barren wastelands.

 Question 4: Why does the author aver that the growth of world population is one of the strongest factors distorting the future of human society?